 - On the patio at Auberge du Soleil for cocktails or dinner

 - The outdoor bar at Farmstead at Long Meadow Ranch

-- Dining on the patio of R+D Kitchen or Brix.
+- Dining on the patio at Brix

-- At the Grape Crusher statue along highway 29 at the south end of Napa.
+7. On a twilight hike to the Grape Crusher statue along highway 29 at the south end of Napa.